Guatemalans: Ethnic groups

-According to the 2018 Census, about 56.57% of the population is Non-Indigenos.
+According to the 2018 Census, about 56.57% of the population identifies as non-indigenous.
 The majority, or 56.01% are Ladinos, those include Mestizos, people mixed European with Amerindian, another part but visible are Whites of European descent, specially Spanish, German and Italian, (in Colonia Era, direct descendants of Spanish were called as Criollo).
 The Amerindian populations as of 2002 Census include the K'iche' 9.1%, Q'eqchi 8.4%, Kaqchikel 7.9%, Mam 6.3% and 8.6% of the population is "other Mayan", 0.4% is indigenous non-Mayan, making the indigenous community in Guatemala about 40.3% of the population.

 There are smaller communities present, including about 15,000 Salvadorans.
 The Garífuna, who are descended primarily from Africans who lived with and intermarried with indigenous peoples from St. Vincent, live mainly in Livingston and Puerto Barrios.
-Those communities have other blacks and mulattos descended from banana workers.
+Those communities have other blacks and mulattos descended from the Spanish Slave Trade.
 There are also Asians, mostly of Chinese descent.
 Other Asian groups include Arabs of Lebanese and Syrian descent.
 There is also a growing Korean community in Guatemala City and in nearby Mixco, currently numbering about 6,000.
 Guatemala's German population is credited with bringing the tradition of a Christmas tree to the country.

 Mestizo

-Guatemalan mestizos are people of mixed European and indigenous ancestry, as well as some more minor African or Asiatic mixture.
+Guatemalan mestizos are people of mixed European and Amerindian ancestry.
+They may also have varying degrees of African or Asian ancestry.
 Mixed Guatemalans could reach 60% with people of different grades of mixture, but the culture environment into different communities can influence people to identify as Indigenous, Ladino or White.
 The mestizo population in Guatemala is concentrated in urban areas of the country (the national capital and departmental capitals).
 Genetic testing indicates that Guatemalan Mestizos are on average of predominantly indigenous ancestry.

 Historically the mestizo population in the Kingdom of Guatemala at the time of Independence amounted to nearly 600,000 Indians, 300,000 castes (mostly mestizos and a lesser number of mulattos), and 45,000 criollos or Spanish, with a very small number of Spaniards.